 This is like a batting average in cricket or baseball and represents your percentage of correct answers from all the questions you have ever attempted.

 The total World Ranking points for the season.
 Only your top 10 scores over the course of the year will count.
-Obviously, it will benefit you to play in World and Ultimate Championships quizzes, and the British Open, as each are likely to earn you more points than playing in any one of the available 11 Hot 100 quizzes each year.
+Obviously, it will benefit you to play in World and International Championships quizzes, and the British Open, as each are likely to earn you more points than playing in any one of the available 11 Hot 100 quizzes each year.

 The season will run from September – August.
 At the end of the season, the Cumulative World Ranking Points (only) will return to zero.

 Because this event is held simultaneously around the world, there will be no separate Hot 100 paper in this month.
 Instead, the top score will be considered the base score of 100 and all scores below that will be given a score as a percentage of the winning score.
 So, if the highest score is 200 and your score was 150, your rankings points will be 75 because you scored 75% of the winning total.

 The UK has a monthly “Grand Prix” quiz, and the Americas have a quarterly quiz that form the basis of their National Quiz Rankings.

 The UK Quizzing Circuit has been running since 2003.
 On the first Saturday of every month, a nationwide 240 question quiz is contested, with the results feeding into the UK’s ‘Order of Merit’ and ‘All Time Rankings’.

 The Americas Quizzing Circuit comprises quarterly 210-question quizzes across six genres.
 The results feed into the Americas’ ‘Order of Merit’ and ‘All Time Rankings’.